LEOR3/VoiceDetectionCommands/README.md

 ## **Voice Detection With 3 Saved Commands**

-This project has been created with the porpuse of savingh 3 commands that can be said into the microphone connected to the microcontroller, to later identified these saved commands if it necessary, in this project the commands are identified with the  corresponding saved command number and its displayed in a OLED.
+This project has been created with the porpuse of saving 3 commands that can be said into the microphone connected to the microcontroller, to later identified these saved commands if it necessary, in this project the commands are identified with the  corresponding saved command number and its displayed in a OLED.

 In this project is used: